forsaken-heart24/Samsung-Additional-Features/floating_features.md

 <SEC_FLOATING_FEATURE_LCD_CONFIG_AOD_FULLSCREEN>1</SEC_FLOATING_FEATURE_LCD_CONFIG_AOD_FULLSCREEN>
 ```

-### 19. Enable Dolby Atmos without Headsets
+### 19. Enable Dolby Atmos without earphones / headsets.
 > [!NOTE]
-> - For devices with One UI 4.1 or Higher, you will need to download this version of SoundAlive and Place it in your ```/system/priv-app/SoundAlive*/``` (Backup and Delete your original apk first)
+> - For devices with One UI 4.1 or Higher, you have to download the mentioned version of SoundAlive and Place it in your ```/system/priv-app/SoundAlive*/``` (take a backup of the original file and replace it with this mentioned version on your rom)
-> - Link for the file: <a href="https://cloud.ravindu-deshan.workers.dev/0:/SoundAlive_80.apk">Click here</a> & <a href="https://www.dropbox.com/scl/fi/rnhxcgxgk949g26wl1rop/SoundAlive_80.apk?rlkey=ro9se1gecckrh2yotzpge2j22&dl=0">Click here for the mirror</a>
+> - Link for the file: <a href="https://cloud.ravindu-deshan.workers.dev/0:/SoundAlive_80.apk">Click here if you want the direct download link</a> & <a href="https://www.dropbox.com/scl/fi/rnhxcgxgk949g26wl1rop/SoundAlive_80.apk?rlkey=ro9se1gecckrh2yotzpge2j22&dl=0">Click here for the mirrored link</a>
 ```
 <SEC_FLOATING_FEATURE_AUDIO_SUPPORT_DUAL_SPEAKER>TRUE</SEC_FLOATING_FEATURE_AUDIO_SUPPORT_DUAL_SPEAKER>
 ```